DonnoDK/LWTML/README.md

 But why not just use ncurses?
 -----------------------------
 Sure, you can do that - no hurt feelings.
+I do aim to make it easier to get started using my library compared to ncurses.
+Ncurses is great, but it has gained some "weight" over the years, meaning a lot of boilerplate code is necessary to get started using it.

 Does it work yet?
 -----------------